MrGeminus/huddle-landing-page-with-single-introductory-section/README.md

 ### What I learned

-I used this opportunity to practice BEM naming, sass, and application of good accessibility practices.
+I used this opportunity to practice BEM naming, SASS, and application of good accessibility practices.

-### Continued development

 ### Useful resources